-This suspended boardwalk in Ontario is the longest in the world
+This forest in Ontario is home to the longest suspended canopy boardwalk in the world

 With the leaves turning colour and the crisp cool air rolling in, there's no better time to get outside and enjoy all of the outdoor activities Ontario has to offer.

 From scenic drives, to canoe trips, fall hikes, and treetop treks, it might seem impossible to tick every item off your autumn bucket list.

 Luckily, there is one tour in Ontario that combines all four, and it's pretty much the ultimate day excursion for any nature lover.